-Location: WAINWRIGHT

-Constituency: Vermilion-Lloydminster-Wainwright

-Backlog?: No
+Location: WAINWRIGHT Constituency: Vermilion-Lloydminster-Wainwright Backlog?: No

 Description: • The construction of a new, 500 capacity, K-6 Replacement School on a new site.
+This replacement project was (Project scope) originally identified by Alberta Education in the "Schools for Tomorrow" document dated November 2006 - a comprehensive, 5-year school infrastructure plan with recommendations for student spaces in the right places.
-(Project scope) - Demolition of the existing school upon completion of the new replacement school.

-The jurisdiction has a site a 8-10 acre site available on school reserve land.
+- Demolition of the existing school upon completion of the new replacement school. - The jurisdiction has a 8-10 acre site available on school reserve land.